juju/docs/src/en/reference-hook-tools.md

 argument is not inspected, and is stored directly as a string.
 Setting an empty string causes the setting to be removed.

-`relation-set` is the single tool at your disposal for communicating between units of related services.
-At least by convention, the charm that `provides` an interface is likely to set values, and a charm that `requires` that interface will read them; but there is nothing enforcing this.
+`relation-set` is the tool for communicating information between units of related services.
+By convention the charm that `provides` an interface is likely to set values, and a charm that `requires` that interface will read values; but there is nothing enforcing this.
 Whatever information you need to propagate for the remote charm to work must be propagated via relation-set, with the single exception of the `private-address` key, which is always set before the unit joins.